daniel-mahmoodi/README.md/README.md

 Here are some ideas to get you started:

-- 🔭 I’m a React Frontend Developer.
+- 🔭 I’m a React Frontend Developer and Python Enthusiast.
 <!-- - 🌱 I’m currently learning Nest Js. -->
 - 👯 I'm looking to collaborate on International Companies.